 Juan Sanchez Salas Killed in South Los Angeles Car Accident

-Two others hospitalized following multi-vehicle collision at Vermont and Colden avenues
+Two others hospitalized following crash at Vermont and Colden avenues

-California roadways saw more than 4,000 traffic death in 2023, a grim trend that continues to impact urban corridors.
-Juan Sanchez Salas, 18, was killed in a multi-vehicle car accident at the corner of Vermont and Colden avenues in South Los Angeles on May 12, according to the Los Angeles County Fire Department.
+Juan Sanchez Salas, 18, was killed in a multi-vehicle crash at the corner of Vermont and Colden avenues in South Los Angeles on May 12, authorities said.

 What factors contribute to multi-vehicle crashes at South Los Angeles intersections?

-In urban car accidents such as this, investigators typically examine traffic signal timing, vehicle speeds, and right-of-way adherence. the corner of Vermont and Colden avenues is part of a busy grid where multi-vehicle collisions often require extensive reconstruction to determine the exact sequence of impacts.
-National Legal Analyst Candice Bond, Managing Partner at Bond Legal.
-"Road conditions, visibility, and lighting are all possible contributing factors that are considered and must thoroughly be examined," when analyzing car accidents.
+In urban car accidents such as this, investigators typically examine traffic signal timing, vehicle speeds, and right-of-way adherence.
+The corner of Vermont and Colden avenues is part of a busy grid where multi-vehicle collisions often require extensive reconstruction to determine the exact sequence of impacts.

 How does California crash data reflect urban intersection risks?